 Walden may not be on the radar for Hudson Valleyites outside of Orange County, but it is a dream destination for renters and buyers of all ages.
 As a quieter, affordable town on the northern border of the county, Walden offers some of the most competitive rental rates in the Valley.
-Prices are on the rise, up 22.7 percent from last year, but an average space still ranks affordably at $1,268 for 563 sq ft.
+Prices are on the rise, up slightly from $1,268 last year, but an average space still ranks affordably at $1,293 for 563 sq ft.
 Anyone looking to buy a home in Walden should waste no time.
-The median listing price is $300,000, so you just may be able to find a deal if you keep your eyes on the ever-changing market.
+The median listing price is $389,900, so you just may be able to find a deal if you keep your eyes on the ever-changing market.

 Even though it’s located in one of the more serene corners of Orange County, Walden is a top spot for food and culture (did we mention Angry Orchard is the main attraction in town?).
-With a median household income falling just above $74,000, reasonable rates are the secret to this city’s success.
+With a median household income falling just below $73,000, reasonable rates are the secret to this city’s success.
 As long as you’re okay with being slightly away from the riverfront, Walden is the place for you.

 When it comes to affordable towns in the Hudson Valley, Menands is hot.
-The average cost for rentals, $1,248, will get you a reasonable 849 sq ft of space.
+The average cost for rentals, $1,327, will get you a reasonable 849 sq ft of space.
 Those looking for a home of their own may face a more challenging market, however.
 Average prices have soared over the past year from just about $300,000 to $487,500 for an average listing price on a house that is smack between Albany and Troy.

 Property in Menands is an increasingly valuable commodity for Capital Region residents, who recognize the locale’s proximity to Albany International Airport and Albany’s thriving craft beverage scene.
 With Fort Orange Brewing and top-notch brunches nearby, Menands residents always have something exciting to look forward to each weekend.